AhemOne/Thesis/readme.md

 ##    1.2 Steering and Suspension
 ###   1.2.1 Steering
 ####  1.2.1.1 Actuation system

+The functional requirements of steering actuation:
+- withstanding the forces applied without changing the positioning
+- have enough force to push against the the aforementioned forces to change positioning when required
+- light enough not to impose a large weight penalty to the vehicle
+- small enough not to intrude into the air space around the vehicle
+- large changes at low speed to minimise turning radius at low speeds
+- small changes at high speed to maximise stability and positional accuracy

 ####  1.2.1.2 Linkages

+The functional requirements of the linkages are:
+- light enough as to not impose a weight penalty to the vehicle
+- strong enough to withstand the applied forces
+- any exposed parts must be as aerodynamic as possible to minimise drag losses

 ####  1.2.1.3 Damping

+The functional requirements of the steering damping are:
+- must reduce the impact upon the linkages/actuators such that they are not damaged by bumps
+- must not impede the steering actuators from changing position quickly

 ###   1.2.2 Front Suspension
 ####  1.2.2.1 Spring
 ####  1.2.2.2 Damper